-If you naturally talk with your hands, it’s fine to do that in the interview as long as your gestures aren’t overly enthusiastic or aggressive.
+If you naturally talk with your hands, it’s fine to do that in the interview as long as your gestures aren’t overly enthusiastic or aggressive and you commit to your style.
+Using your hands halfway or apprehensively can be a tell of your nerves.
+Choose to use smooth, natural gestures or no gestures at all.
 Try to avoid short, sharp motions; you don’t want your fingers of fury distracting the interviewer from your words.
 That means no “karate-chop” gestures when you’re making a point… and certainly no pointing!

 If you’re unsure what to do with your hands, loosely clasp your fingers together and rest them on your lap or on the table in front of you.
 Or, for a more confident pose, you could press your fingertips together to form a church steeple.

 Whatever you do, don’t be tempted to stick your hands in your pockets or below the table to hide your anxiety.
 Showing open palms signals honesty and engagement and will put the interviewer at ease.

 Maintaining eye contact with the interviewer is important for a few reasons; it shows that you’re giving them your undivided attention and also that you’re trustworthy.
 However, you’ll want to strike the right balance.
 Burning holes into the interviewer with your eyes will for sure make them uncomfortable and a little creeped out.
 Avoiding eye contact altogether can make you appear shifty and aloof.